AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

    ![](assets/offer_delivery_010.png)

-### Parameters of the offer engine {#parameters-for-calling-offer-engine}
+### Parameters of the Offer engine {#parameters-for-calling-offer-engine}

-* **[!UICONTROL Space]** : space of the offer environment which must be selected to activate the offer engine.
+* **[!UICONTROL Space]** : space of the offer environment which must be selected to activate the Offer engine.
 * **[!UICONTROL Category]** : specific folder in which offers are sorted.
-If no category is specified, all the offers contained in the environment will be taken into account by the offer engine, unless a theme is selected.
+If no category is specified, all the offers contained in the environment will be taken into account by the Offer engine, unless a theme is selected.
 * **[!UICONTROL Themes]** : key words defined upstream in the categories.
 These act as a filter and let you refine the number of offers to be presented by selecting them in a set of categories.
 * **[!UICONTROL Number of propositions]** : number of offers returned by the engine that can be inserted into the delivery body.
 If they are not inserted into the message, the offers will still be generated, but not presented.
 * **[!UICONTROL Exclude non-eligible recipients]** : This option lets you activate or deactivate the exclusion of recipients for whom there are not enough eligible offers.
 The number of eligible propositions may be lower than the requested number of propositions.
 If this box is checked, recipients who don't have enough propositions will be excluded from the delivery.
 If you don't select this option, these recipients will not be excluded but they won't have the requested number of propositions.